elvinos/AppDesignReport/LatestBuild/ReportSections/sectionbuild.md

 Error guessing has been put into practice by making the most of the expertise of fellow UCL Computer Science Students.
 The IXN team asked members of the department of Computer Science to come up with, consider and assess circumstances in which the software behind the website might have had problems in coping with the requests made.
 The efficiency of this testing technique depends on the tester’s abilities.
 In the case of the IXN website some minor bugs were spotted in the news section.
 Consequently, the team went on to fixing them.

 # Conclusion

 ## Requirements Accomplishments
-Comparing the initial MoSCoW to the achievements obtained by the team it is visible that all of the “Must” (in green) and “Should” (in yellow)have requirements have been fulfilled.
-An extra “Could” (in red) feature has been included to give a more comprehensive user experience.
-An annotated MoSCoW, explaining how the requirements have been implemented, can be found below:
+When comparing the MoSCoW requirements to the team achievements, it is evident that all of the “Must-have” (in green) and “Should-have” (in yellow) requirements were fulfilled.
+An extra “Could-have” (in red) feature was also included to give a more comprehensive user experience.
+An annotated MoSCoW, explaining how the requirements were implemented, can be found below:

 \begin{figure}[H]
       \centering